-Drink: Their Spiced Cane Dark Roast is crafted from Dominican sugar cane and features notes of chocolate and coffee.
+Drink: Their Spiced Cane Dark Roast, a 2023 Ultimate Spirits Competition winner for best non-alcoholic spirit, is crafted from Dominican sugar cane and features notes of chocolate and coffee.

 Based in Seattle, The Pathfinder was co-founded by Steven Grasse (creator of Hendrick’s Gin and Sailor Jerry Rum), Chris Abbott (the cannabis entrepreneur behind Mr. Moxey’s) and Guy Escolme (ex-Diageo).
 This is a non-alcoholic “spirit” fermented and distilled from hemp (among other ingredients).

-The Brooklyn-based, Italian-inspired spirits brand already has a Phony Negroni — alongside a line of cool bottled (boozy) and boxed negronis and Boulevardiers.
+The Brooklyn-based, Italian-inspired spirits brand already has a Phony Negroni, a Phony Espresso Negroni and a Phony Mezcal Negroni — alongside a line of cool bottled (boozy) and boxed Negronis and Boulevardiers.

-Drink: The ready-to-drink Amaro Falso, just released, utilizes a mix of all-natural citrus, botanical, and herbal ingredients that drinks like an Amaro Highball (fun fact: carbonation and nitrogen are added to the brand’s non-alc lineup to “help mimic the bite and mouth feel that alcohol typically provides.”)
+Drink: The ready-to-drink Amaro Falso utilizes a mix of all-natural citrus, botanical, and herbal ingredients that drinks like an Amaro Highball (fun fact: carbonation and nitrogen are added to the brand’s non-alc lineup to “help mimic the bite and mouth feel that alcohol typically provides.”)

 A line of NA sparkling, low-cal apéritifs made with natural adaptogens and founded by Katy Perry and Morgan McLachlan, available in individual-sized cans or larger bottles.

-Drink: Available in three expressions, we’re partial to Purple Lune, made with ashwagandha and tart cherry (among 15 botanicals).
+Drink: Available in multiple expressions, we’re partial to Purple Lune, made with ashwagandha and tart cherry (among 15 botanicals).

 These alcohol-free botanical spirits (crafted by a master distiller) are inspired by their Southern California origins.
-Serve with tonic and club soda, the three flavors here (bright, fresh, smokey) are gentle but flavorful.
+Serve with tonic and club soda, the flavors here (Bright, Fresh, Smokey, Cali Amaro) are gentle but flavorful.